 There’s a caveat here, and we’ll get to it in a moment.
 But let’s ponder upon this for a moment.
 Eisenhower knew instinctively that importance and urgency were the two dimensions that affected his productivity.
 By managing those appropriately, he increased his effectiveness and efficiency across all aspects of his life.

 These are your crises.
 Because the underlying activities are important, you care a lot about their execution.
 But they are also urgent, which means there is some deadline associated with them.
 Think about a college application or payment to a provider of a service you need.
 You must complete these tasks fast because they are urgent, and you must do them also because they are essential.

 (C) – IMPORTANT & NOT URGENT

 These are the part of your life where you have ample time to act because there is no urgency, and you have the propensity to act because they are important to you.
 General planning, working toward your goals, preparation, and small steps toward bigger goals fall in this category.

 (D) – NOT IMPORTANT & URGENT

-These are mostly things that are imposed on you by others, or you let them slide for too long until they became urgent.
+These are primarily things imposed on you by others, or you let them slide for too long until they become urgent.
 For example, a phone call from your boss asking you to do something outside your job description falls into this category.
 The same goes for an unpaid parking ticket from last year that has now turned into a summons.

 (E) – NOT URGENT & NOT IMPORTANT